 When Helicobacter pylori is isolated, identification will be confirmed, and susceptibility testing performed.
 The routine susceptibility panel includes amoxicillin, clarithromycin, levofloxacin, metronidazole, rifampin, and tetracycline.

-In the event that an isolate of Helicobacter pylori does not grow for susceptibility testing, reflex testing for H pylori with clarithromycin resistance prediction may be added.
+If an isolate of H pylori does not grow for susceptibility testing, additional testing for H pylori with clarithromycin resistance prediction may be performed.

 Varies